NunoCardoso/AdventOfCode/README.md

 # IDEAS

-* make output funnier
+* make output on report like a book, optional solve
-* make runs change config
+* title and summary to XX.readme.md

-## FUNNY STORY BITS
+* FUNNY STORY BITS in XX.readme.md